Museums in Florence: a complete guide to choose the best ones

 The church of Santa Maria Novella is a convent founded by Dominican Friars in 1221.
 The church was renovated in the XIV century, and decorated with paintings, frescos and sculptures made by the biggest names of art.
 Giotto, Ghirlandaio, Filippino Lippi, Botticelli, Brunelleschi, Masaccio, Paolo Uccello and much more.

-The church is so rich in works of art that it also includes a museum: some of the paintings that have been removed from the church over time are displayed in some rooms of the convent.
+The church has so many masterpieces and artowkrs that it’s also including a museum: some of the paintings that have been removed from the church over time are displayed in some rooms of the convent.
 You can also visit the three beautiful medieval cloisters of the convent.

 The church of Santa Maria Novella has an ancient and beautiful pharmacy, founded in 1221 and still active today.